Ricardo-Costa/show-dll-version-linux/README.md

 sdvl.sh <dll-file-full-path>
 ```
 **Requirements**
 - Linux package `binutils`, usually installed by default on Linux system.
-You can install it by running de following command.
+You can install it by running the following command.
   ```bash
   sudo apt-get install binutils
   ```